acm-ndsu/Byte-le-2025/docs/_build/html/_sources/stats.rst

 Visual Icons
 ------------

-Each stat is depicted by an icon on the :doc:`visualizer`.
+Each Stat is depicted by an icon on the :doc:`visualizer`.

 - Sword for the Attack Stat
 - Shield for the Defense Stat
 - Boot with wing for the Speed Stat

-If any of these icons have an *up* arrow, that means it is buffed (i.e., the stat's value is *greater* than its base value).
-If any of the icons have a *down* arrow, that means it is debuffed (i.e., the stat's value is *less* than its base value).
+If any of these icons have an *up* arrow, that means it is buffed (i.e., the Stat's value is *greater* than its base value).
+If any of the icons have a *down* arrow, that means it is debuffed (i.e., the Stat's value is *less* than its base value).

 Attack Stat